sayedabdul-aziz/JDBC-Course/README.md

 - Reuse the PreparedStatement with new parameters in case you need to execute the SQL statement multiple times with different parameters.
 - Help increase performance of the executed statement by precompiling the SQL statement.

+**Note:**
+- We can use only “?” symbols in the place of values.
+No other symbols are allowed here.
+- “?” symbol is not allowed to replace table names and column names.

 ## Creating PreparedStatement Object
 Before you can use a PreparedStatement you must first create it.
 You do so using the `Connection.prepareStatement()` .